 To maintain recognition, each chapter must fulfill the responsibilities listed for Recognition.
-The Assistant Director will conduct an annual review during the summer of each year to include compliance with College goals and standards, issues of collective responsibility, successful completion of required programming and adherence to all regulations and expectations.
-A fraternity or sorority is assumed to be in good standing as long as the organization meets the expectations articulated in this recognition policy.
+The FSL Advisor will conduct an annual review during the summer of each year to include compliance with university goals and standards, issues of collective responsibility, successful completion of required programming and adherence to all regulations and expectations.
+A fraternity or sorority is assumed to be in good standing if the organization meets the expectations in this recognition policy.

-All organizations must agree to comply with all local, state, and federal laws as well as all College policies including, but not limited to, hazing, alcohol, drugs, discrimination, and harassment.
+All organizations must agree to comply with all local, state, and federal laws as well as all university policies including, but not limited to, hazing, alcohol, drugs, discrimination, and harassment.
 The organization must also be willing to meet all expectations for Greek organizations as set forth by SUNY Old Westbury.